Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Abstract

 \section{Abstract}

 Symplectic integrators are a foundation to the study of dynamical $N$-body phenomena, at scales ranging from from planetary to cosmological.
 These integrators preserve the Poincar\'{e} invariants of Hamiltonian dynamics.
-The $N$-body Hamiltonian has another, perhaps overlooked, symmetry: it is perfectly smooth for particle separations greater than $0$.
-Many popular symplectic integrators, such as hybrid methods or block adaptive stepping methods, do not respect this symmetry and it is perhaps unclear whether they should.
-We investigate the importance of this symmetry by considering hybrid integrators, whose smoothness can be tuned easily.
-Hybrid methods are perfectly smooth, except at a finite number of phase space points.
-We study chaotic planetary orbits in a test considered by \citeauthor{Wisdom2017}.
-We find that increasing smoothness, at negligible extra computational cost in particular tests, improves the Jacobi constant error of the orbits by about $5$ orders of magnitude in long-term simulations.
-The results from this work suggest that smoothness of the $N$-body problem is a symmetry worth preserving in simulations.
+The $N$-body Hamiltonian has another, perhaps overlooked, symmetry: {it is smooth, or, in other words, it has infinite differentiability class order (DCO)} for particle separations greater than $0$. {P}opular symplectic integrators, such as hybrid methods or block adaptive stepping methods {do not come from smooth Hamiltonians} and it is perhaps unclear whether they should.
+We investigate the importance of this symmetry by considering hybrid integrators, whose {DCO} can be tuned easily.
+Hybrid methods are smooth, except at a finite number of phase space points.
+We study chaotic planetary orbits in a test considered by Wisdom.
+We find that increasing {smoothness}, at negligible extra computational cost in particular tests, improves the Jacobi constant error of the orbits by about $5$ orders of magnitude in long-term simulations.
+The results from this work suggest that smoothness of the $N$-body {Hamiltonian} is a {property} worth preserving in simulations.